dionysius/vaultwarden-web-vault-deb/README.md

   1. Type `about:debugging` in your address bar to bring up the add-ons page.
   2. Click the `Load Temporary Add-on` button, navigate to the `build/manifest.json` file, and "Open".

+**Desktop communication**

+Native Messaging (communication between the desktop application and browser extension) works by having the browser start a lightweight proxy baked into our desktop application.

+Out of the box, the desktop application can only communicate with the production browser extension.
+When you enable browser integration in the desktop application, the application generates manifests which contain the production IDs of the browser extensions.
+To enable communication between the desktop application and development versions of browser extensions, add the development IDs to the `allowed_extensions` section of the corresponding manifests.

+Manifests are located in the `browser` subdirectory of the Bitwarden configuration directory.
+For instance, on Windows the manifests are located at `C:\Users\<user>\AppData\Roaming\Bitwarden\browsers`.
+Note that disabling the desktop integration will delete the manifests, and the files will need to be updated again.

 # Contribute

 Code contributions are welcome!
 Please commit any pull requests against the `master` branch.
 Learn more about how to contribute by reading the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.